Golang testing — gotest.tools icmd

 Package icmd executes binaries and provides convenient assertions for testing the results.

-), another common use-case in tests is to
+After file-system operations (seen in fs), another common use-case in tests is to

 execute a command.
-The reasons can be you’re testing the cli
+The reasons can be you’re testing the cli you’re currently writing

 or you need to setup something using a command line.
 A classic execution in a test might